anannya1121/anannya1121/README.md

 - 👋 Hi, I'm @anannya1121
-- 🔭 I’m interested in Tech skills like Data Analytics, Machine Learning
+- 🔭 I’m interested in Tech skills like Data Science and Machine Learning
 - 🌱 I’m currently learning Artificial Intelligence and Data science
 - 👯 I’m looking to collaborate on AI-ML
 - 📫 How to reach me anannya2122@gmail.com